Mark Rademaker/Shutterstock.com

 Coral Reefs

-Another problem is that lionfish harm coral reefs.
-Coral reefs are long lines of coral that often lie in warm, shallow water.
+Another problem is that lionfish harm coral reefs. coral reefs are long lines of Coral that often lie in warm, shallow water.
 They provide food and shelter for millions of types of fish and plants.
 They even protect coastlines during storms.

 Lionfish prefer to live near coral reefs.
 And they are ruining an important balance.
 Lionfish eat the fish that usually eat sea plants called algae.
 As a result, there is now too much algae on coral reefs.
 These algae can damage the reefs and even kill them.